 The driverless car market is just starting to emerge, but experts predict its rapid growth in the coming years.
+Let’s take a look at the current state of the industry.

 A number of leading global automakers such as BMW, Audi, Volkswagen, General Motors and Toyota, together with IT-giants Google and Apple, place serious emphasis on autonomous driving and IoT technology.
 They are actively engaged in the development of automotive IoT solutions to assist drivers and, as the ultimate goal, to create a Level 5 (see below) self-driving car.